laurosn/drupalcrm/README.md

   * ```source /etc/profile.d/puppet_path.sh```
   * ```puppet apply --test --debug /etc/puppetlabs/code/environments/production/manifests/init.pp```
   * To test if puppet is managing the configuration you could do some tests: stop nginx/mysql services, drop databases, remove drupal folder, change nginx configuration.
 Then, run the agent again

+**5. Backup*

+* I've tried to use the *Backup and Migrate Drupal module*, but it was difficult to find good resources (docs , articles, etc).
+All examples that i've found were using the "wizard" screen, but we want to automate  the backup process without "manually" intervention.
+So, the option was to do this through "drush bam".
+I've tried, but as i said before, i haven't found good resources.
+So, i've decided to take a more generic approach: using two opensource solutions:  [Xtrabackup](https://www.percona.com/software/mysql-database/percona-xtrabackup)  to backup Mysql and   [Duplicity](http://duplicity.nongnu.org/) to backup the websites.